How Does Scoring Work In Cricket?

 On the other hand, the bowling team’s main goal is to get the batsman out or accumulate wickets.
 The five main ways to get a wicket are done through being caught, bowled, run out, stumped, or leg before wicket.
 If the batsman is caught, it means a fielder caught the bowled ball before it hit the ground.
 If the batsman is bowled, the two bails are knocked over by a bowled ball.
-If the batsman is run out, they fall short of the batting crease and a player from the fielding team knocks over the wicket while the batter is running between the wickets.
+If the batsman is run out, they fall short of the batting crease, and a player from the fielding team knocks over the wicket while the batter is running between the wickets.
 If the batsman is stumped, it means the wicket-keeper collects the cricket ball and knocks over the wicket before the batter is in the batting crease.
-Lastly, if the ball hits the stumps if it wasn’t for the batsman’s pads, it is considered a leg before wicket.
+Lastly, if the ball would hit the stumps if it wasn’t for the batsman’s pads, it is considered a leg before wicket.

 As the game goes on, the batting team will have accumulated runs while the fielding team will have collected wickets.
-For example, if the batting team has 100 runs and the fielding team has collected 5 wickets, the score is “5/100” or “five to hundred.”
+For example, if the batting team has 100 runs and the fielding team has collected five wickets, the score is “100/5” or “100-5.”

-Different cricket games have different lengths and this depends on the type of tournament being played.
+Different cricket games have different lengths, depending on the type of tournament being played.
 For example, if a game is 20 overs (1 over = 6 balls) long, there will be 120 balls.
 The team must try to score as many runs as possible within those balls, and then they will switch sides.
-Another scenario is the batting team might have ten outs/wickets before completing the overs and must switch sides then too.
+Another scenario is the batting team might have ten outs (wickets) before completing the overs and must switch sides then too.
 In the end, usually, the team with the highest number of runs wins.